ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

-based on my experience as a board member, committee chair, and board chair, as well as my best understanding of the laws, rules, and regulations governing neighborhood councils and the guidance offered by the Department of Neighborhood Empowerment and other city staff.
+based on my experience as a board member, committee chair, and board chair, as well as my best understanding of the laws, rules, and regulations governing neighborhood councils and the guidance offered by the Department of Neighborhood Empowerment (DONE) and other city staff.

 Some of the things in this document will be specific to the HSDNC, but I anticipate that much of it will useful to other neighborhood councils in